MoodDrop/MoodDrop/replit.md

 - **Input Validation**: Zod schemas for data validation
 - **File Upload Limits**: 10MB max file size for audio
 - **Content Moderation**: Admin dashboard for content review
-- **No User Tracking**: Completely anonymous message system
+- **User Privacy**: Optional authentication with Replit Auth, anonymous posting still supported
+- **Session Security**: PostgreSQL-backed session management

-The application emphasizes simplicity, emotional safety, and ease of use while maintaining the ability to moderate content when necessary.
+The application emphasizes simplicity, emotional safety, and ease of use while providing engaging features for users to track their emotional wellness journey and see their growth over time.